Duck factory on the two-torus: multiple canard cycles without geometric constraints

 Let us explain this phenomena briefly.
-Assume that there exists global cross-section $\Gamma=\{y=const\}$ transversal to the field.
+Assume that there exists a global cross-section $\Gamma=\{y=const\}$ transversal to the field.
 Then one can define the Poincar\'e map $P_\eps\colon\Gamma\to\Gamma$.
 It is a diffeomorphism of a circle.
 The rotation number $\rho(\eps)$ of the map $P_\eps$ continuously depends on $\eps$.
-For generic system \eqref{eq:slow_fast_system} function $\rho(\eps)$ is a Cantor function (also known as devil's staircase) whose horizontal steps occur at rational values which (in the general case) corresponds to the existence of hyperbolic periodic points of the map $P_\eps$.
-These in turn corresponds to limit cycles of the original vector field.
+For generic system \eqref{eq:slow_fast_system} function $\rho(\eps)$ is a Cantor function (also known as devil's staircase) whose horizontal steps occur at rational values and (in the general case) correspond to the existence of hyperbolic periodic points of the map $P_\eps$.
+These in turn correspond to limit cycles of the original vector field.
 More precisely, if the Poincar\'e map has a rotation number with a denominator $n$ then the initial vector field has a limit cycle which makes $n$ full passes along the slow direction of the torus $y$.
-In particular, fixed points of the Poincar\'e map correspond to limit cycles which make only one round along the slow direction of the torus.
+In particular, fixed points of the Poincar\'e map correspond to limit cycles which make only one pass along the slow direction of the torus.

 While hyperbolic limit cycles present, the rotation number is preserved under small perturbations.
 So when the rotation number increases, the limit cycles have to bifurcate through saddle-node (parabolic) bifurcation.
-Near the critical value of the parameter, the derivative of the Poincare map for both colliding cycles have to be close to 1.
+Near the critical value of the parameter, the derivative of the Poincare map for both colliding cycles has to be close to 1.
 This is possible only if the cycles spend comparable time near the stable and the unstable parts of the slow curve, and thus they are canards.

 The next natural question is to provide an estimate for the number of canard cycles that can born in a generic slow-fast system on the two-torus.
 The answer to this question for the case of integer rotation number and a rather wide class of systems was given in~\cite{IS2}.